Nolan-code/ML-from-scratch/Softmax/README.md

 - Data Visualization with matplotlib and pandas

 ## Selected Features
--fixed acidity
+- fixed acidity
--volatile acidity
+- volatile acidity
--citric acidity
+- citric acidity
--residual sugar
+- residual sugar
--chlorides
+- chlorides
--free sulfure dioxyde
+- free sulfure dioxyde
--total sulfure dioxyde
+- total sulfure dioxyde
--density
+- density
--pH
+- pH
--sulfate
+- sulfate
--alcohol
+- alcohol

 ## Results Summary with sklearn library
 - accuracy of 0.61 for red wine
 - accuracy of 0.53 for white wine
-This model isn't trustable, we barely have 1 chance over 2 that the prediction is wrong.
+- This model isn't trustable, we barely have 1 chance over 2 that the prediction is wrong.

 ## Results Summary with manual implementation
 - accuracy of 0.59 for red wine
 - accuracy of 0.50 for white wine
-We have the same conclusion.
+- We have the same conclusion.